 What an incredible journey!
 The Baltic Sea in surrounding countries have a rich history few of us realize.
 My eyes have been opened to the experiences of the peoples of this region through Smithsonian.”

-Depart the U.S. Arrive in Copenhagen, Denmark, embark the deluxe M.S.
-Le Boréal, and depart Copenhagen.
+Arrive in Copenhagen, Denmark.
+Embark the deluxe Le Boréal and depart Copenhagen.
 (D)

 The historic city of Gdansk features several examples of Poland’s finest medieval and Renaissance architecture.
 Walk past elegant patrician mansions featuring late Renaissance and Baroque façades in the Old Town and see the famous Neptune’s Fountain.
 Visit the 14th-century Artus Court, a meticulously restored Gothic guildhall that houses a fascinating collection of Polish art.

 In 1980, workers led by Lech Walesa founded the Solidarity movement, the first independent trade union in Eastern Europe and the key factor in winning the Polish struggle against Communism.
 See the historic Lenin Shipyard and its Monument to the Fallen Shipyard Workers.
 By special arrangement, meet the leader of the Solidarity movement, former President of Poland and Nobel Peace Prize winner Lech Walesa on board the ship this afternoon.
-Mr. Walesa will discuss his perspective on Solidarity, globalization and progress in the region.
+Mr. Walesa will discuss his perspective on Solidarity, globalization and progress in the region with time for questions and answers.
 (B,L,D)

 Cruise the Baltic Sea and enjoy a series of enriching lectures.
-This evening, join the Captain for a special Welcome Reception and Dinner.(B,L,R,D)
+(B,L,D)

 Having largely escaped the ravages of World War II, Tallinn’s Old Town, now a UNESCO World Heritage site, has remained virtually unchanged for the past 600 years.
 During the walking tour, see Toompea Castle, the landmark Alexander Nevsky Cathedral and the 13th-century Church of St. Nicholas.
 Visit the medieval Town Hall, the only intact Gothic-style hall in Northern Europe.
 (B,L,D)